steviecoaster/steviecoaster.github.io/_posts/2018-11-19-Pipelines-in-scripts.md

 tags: [powershell,notifications,alerting]
 ---

-You've probably used the pipeline 1,000 times and not though about _how_ exactly you can send the output of one command to another.
+You've probably used the pipeline 1,000 times and not thought about _how_ exactly you can send the output of one command to another.
 It's actually, incredibly simple to do, and enables you to have a LOT of flexibility in your scripts!

 # Pipeline overview

-If you are just starting out in Powershell and stumbled across this blog post, I'd like to take a moment to explain just exactlty the Powershell Pipeline _is_, and how it _works_.
+If you are just starting out in Powershell and stumbled across this blog post, I'd like to take a moment to explain just exactly the Powershell Pipeline _is_, and how it _works_.

 The pipeline is one of the most powerful parts of Powershell!
-A good analogy to use to give a visual representation of the pipeline.
+Here's a good analogy to use to give a visual representation of the pipeline.
 Think of it like a colored stack of lego blocks.
-Each part of the stack is an individual piece of the whole stack.
+Each part of the stack is an individual piece of the whole stack, thus each colored block (cmdlet) is an individual segment of the the entire stack (Pipeline)!

 The pipeline character is the | (pipe), and pipeline _elements_ are the cmdlets you are running on each side of it.